apache/trafficcontrol/docs/source/development/traffic_monitor/traffic_monitor_api.rst

 """"""""""""""""""
 :pp: Stores any provided request parameters provided as a string
 :date: A ``ctime``-like string representation of the time at which the response was served
-:caches: An object with keys that are the names of monitored cache servers
+:caches: An object with keys that are the names of monitored :term:`cache server`\ s

 	:<server name>: Each server's object is a collection of keys that are the names of statistics